magcode/jeelink-mqtt/README.md

 # Jeelink MQTT

 This program exposes Jeelink data via MQTT.
-It connects to a given serial port and publishes read data via a given MQTT topic.
+It connects to a given serial port and publishes data to a given MQTT topic.

 The program is written in Java.
 You can run it on almost any device which can run Java.